xieyuheng/inner/persons/kent-beck/1997-smalltalk-best-practice-patterns/src/5-collections.md

 > overwhelmed by it.
 There is a lot to learn just to achieve basic
 > competence.
 However, the collection protocol is one of the highest
 > leverage pieces of the sys- tem.
 The better you can use it, the
-> faster you can code and the faster you can read other folks’ code.
+> faster you can code and the faster you can read other folks' code.

 > This section highlights the most important messages in the
 > collection repertoire.
 It is by no means exhaustive.
 I selected